cloudmesh-community/sp20-516-232/datacenter.md

 ## E.Datacenter.6: Data Center Cooling Technologies

 Cooling systems have evolved over the years.
-Traditionally, there are two ways of cooling a data center. @fig:sp20-516-232-cooling shows cooling usijng air and liquid.
+Traditionally, there are two ways of cooling a data center. @fig:sp20-516-232-cooling shows cooling using air and liquid.

 * air-based cooling
 * liquid-based cooling